awsdocs/aws-cli-user-guide/doc_source/install-windows.md

 ### Updating an MSI Installation<a name="install-msi-update"></a>

-The AWS CLI is updated regularly\.
+The AWS CLI version 1 is updated regularly\.
 Check the [Releases](https://github.com/aws/aws-cli/releases) page on GitHub to see when the latest version was released\.
 To update to the latest version, download and run the MSI installer again, as described previously\.

-### Uninstalling the AWS CLI<a name="install-msi-uninstall"></a>
+### Uninstalling the AWS CLI version 1<a name="install-msi-uninstall"></a>

-To uninstall the AWS CLI, open the **Control Panel**, and then choose **Programs and Features**\.
+To uninstall the AWS CLI version 1, open the **Control Panel**, and then choose **Programs and Features**\.
 Select the entry named **AWS Command Line Interface**, and then choose **Uninstall** to launch the uninstaller\.
 Confirm that you want to uninstall the AWS CLI when you're prompted\.

 You can also launch the **Programs and Features** program from the command line with the following command\.